 I don’t think of success the way many dreamers do.
 In fact, I don’t think about it at all.

 What I do think about is progress.
 More specifically, daily progress.

 By doing this, I have developed the habit of not letting myself get to bed before accomplishing some small (but ultimately significant) task.

 A habit that has been so ingrained in me that it is automatic.
 I simply cannot live a single day of my waking life… without doing someone small thing related to my end goal.

 This can be compared to how one cannot comprehend those who work on weekends.

 I can’t understand those who don’t.

-But the point I’m trying to arrive to is that ultimately this has shown up in my life during moments of success when I realize that I never really did anything great to get to some of the milestones I arrived at.
+But the point I’m trying to arrive at is that ultimately this has shown up in my life during moments of success when I realize that I never really did anything great to get to some of the milestones I arrived at.
 My small and great victories have been the summation of all progress made to that point.

 And since this happens to be the same case with many of the authors in my industries I have studied over the years… I believe that my future will be a result of actions today.